The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 Find out how the Amish live and work during a visit to Berlin, Ohio, also known as Amish Country.
 This part of Ohio is home to the largest Amish population in America – even more than Lancaster, Pennsylvania.

 While some of the Amish folks living here are wary of the growing influx of tourists, many locals rely on tourism dollars and welcome the visitors.
-You’ll find lots of guided tours, and hotels are plentiful.
+You’ll find lots of activities aimed at visitors, and hotels are plentiful.

-For years, the Indiana Dunes have been a fun Chicago weekend getaway, and now the dunes have become a national park!
-That means they might be more crowded than in previous years, as national park junkies add the park to their wishlist.
+For years, the Indiana Dunes have been a fun Chicago weekend getaway, and now the dunes have officially become a national park!

 The fun part of coming here is being able to play on the sand dunes.
 The dunes are located right on Lake Michigan, so you can go swimming if the weather cooperates.
 And on clear days you may even see the skyline of Chicago 50 miles away!